-• Missing a tooth?
-Find an emergency dentist near you for tooth replacement with Authority Dental.
+Missing a tooth?
+Search for emergency dental care with Authority Dental.

 What are the pros and cons of each tooth replacement option?
 Here's everything you need to know.